Education & Outreach

 Solidarity Gardens

-We are part of a coalition of local organizations that leads Solidarity Gardens, an initiative that began in 2020 to increase the amount of fresh, high-quality food being produced in Champaign-Urbana by supporting community members in growing food for themselves and their neighbors.
+We are part of a coalition of local organizations that leads Solidarity Gardens, a collaborative that supports community members in growing food for themselves and their neighbors.
 We have provided educational and coordination support as well as donating seeds, starts, and other supplies for use in community and private gardens.
-This project is a collaboration with Cunningham Township, Channing Murray Foundation, Urbana Park District, and other organizations.
-Over the past three years, we have helped grow and donate over 7,000 pounds of Solidarity Gardens produce!
+This project is a collaboration with Cunningham Township, Champaign Park District, Urbana Park District, and other organizations.
+Through Solidarity Gardens, we have facilitated 10,000 extra pounds of produce to be grown and shared in our community!

 Events